 ARRIVE IN FRANKFURT AREA, GERMANY Check into your hotel.
 The rest of the day is free.
-Tonight, meet your Tour Director and fellow travelers.
+Tonight, meet your Tour Director and travel companions.

 FRANKFURT AREA–RHINE CRUISE–COLOGNE–RHINELAND Today’s highlight is an included Rhine cruise to enjoy scenic views of the Rhineland, including the famous Lorelei rock.
-The next highlight is Cologne with free time to visit the city center.
-Today’s Distance: 162 mi/ 260 km
+Next is the city of Cologne, the city known for its joyous attitude, with free time to visit the city center.
+Today’s Distance: 193 mi/ 310 km

 RHINELAND–HAMELIN–HAMBURG Journey into Niedersachsen to visit Hamelin.
-Admire its town center with the colorful historical buildings and magically fancy gables echoing the “Pied Piper” legend.
+Admire its town center with the historical buildings and magically fancy gables echoing the “Pied Piper” legend.
 Continue to Hamburg.
-Today’s Distance: 289 mi/ 465 km
+Today’s Distance: 304 mi/ 490 km

-BERLIN–DRESDEN–LEIPZIG Travel southwest to Dresden, the old capital of Saxony and at one time rightly called the “Florence on the Elbe.”
-See the Zwinger Carillon Pavilion where the 40 bells of the Glockenspiel sound four times per hour, and much more on your included sightseeing.
+BERLIN–DRESDEN–LEIPZIG Travel southwest to Dresden, the old capital of Saxony and at one time called the “Florence on the Elbe.”
+On the included guided sightseeing tour, see the Zwinger Carillon Pavilion where the 40 bells of the Glockenspiel sound four times per hour, and much more.
 Then it’s on to Leipzig, where composers Johann Sebastian Bach and Felix Mendelssohn lived the last years of their lives.
 It was Mendelssohn who founded the Leipziger Conservatory in 1843.
-Today’s Distance: 193 mi/ 310 km
+Today’s Distance: 224 mi/ 360 km

 LEIPZIG–WEIMAR–COBURG–NUREMBERG Leave Leipzig to visit Weimar, home to many intellectuals of the past but mainly known for the name given to the historical period of the “Weimar Republic.”
 This city is also famed as the home of the Bauhaus architectural movement in the 1920s.
 Next stop is Coburg.
 Visit the dominating and mighty Veste Coburg Castle, built in 1225.
-Today, the castle houses the former art collections of the dukes of Coburg.
-Continue to Nuremberg for a visit to its town center, dominated by the imperial castle.
-Today’s Distance: 230 mi/ 370 km
+Continue to Nuremberg and admire its town center, dominated by the imperial castle.
+Today’s Distance: 249 mi/ 400 km

 MUNICH With a Local Guide, take advantage of the included sightseeing tour of the city known as Germany’s “Secret Capital.”
 Time to admire the beautiful main square, Marienplatz, do some shopping, and sample Munich’s famous beer!

-MUNICH–NEUSCHWANSTEIN–STUTTGART AREA Leave Munich and drive into the heart of the Bavarian Alps to visit the most famous 19th-century, neo-romantic castle of the world, King Ludwig II’s fairytale Neuschwanstein Castle.
+MUNICH–NEUSCHWANSTEIN–STUTTGART AREA Leave Munich and drive into the heart of the Bavarian Alps to see the most famous 19th-century, neo-romantic castle of the world, King Ludwig II’s fairytale Neuschwanstein Castle.
 Overnight in a lovely village outside Stuttgart.
-Today’s Distance: 211 mi/ 340 km
+Today’s Distance: 192 mi/ 310 km

 FRANKFURT AREA Your vacation ends with breakfast this morning.